Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 4. Run the following command in console to get a list of all of your weapon classes: `lua_run PrintTable(player.GetHumans()[1]:GetWeapons())`

 #### **Equipment**

+Equipment are items that a role can use that do not take up a weapon slot, such as the body armor or radar.

 #### *Adding Equipment*

-Equipment are items that a role can use that do not take up a weapon slot, such as the body armor or radar.
-To add equipment items to a role (that already has a shop), create an empty .txt file with the equipment item's name (e.g. "bruh bunker.txt") in the garrysmod/data/roleweapons/{rolename} folder.\
+To add equipment items to a role (that already has a shop), modify the garrysmod/data/roleweapons/{rolename}.json file (using a text editor like Notepad++) and add the name of the equipment item wrapped in double quotes (e.g. "bruh bunker") to the `Buyables` array.
+For example, `{"Excludes":[],"Buyables":["bruh bunker"],"NoRandoms":[]}`
-**NOTE**: If the _roleweapons_ folder does not already exist in garrysmod/data, create it.\
-**NOTE**: The name of the role must be all lowercase for cross-operating system compatibility.
-For example: garrysmod/data/roleweapons/detective/bruh bunker.txt

 #### *Removing Equipment*

 Similarly there are some equipment items that you want to prevent a specific role from buying.
 To handle that case, the addon has the ability to exclude specific equipment items from the shop in a similar way.

-To remove equipment from a role's shop, create an empty .exclude.txt file with the item's name (e.g. "bruh bunker.exclude.txt") in the garrysmod/data/roleweapons/{rolename} folder.\
+To remove equipment from a role's shop, modify the garrysmod/data/roleweapons/{rolename}.json file (using a text editor like Notepad++) and add the name of the equipment item wrapped in double quotes (e.g. "bruh bunker") to the `Excludes` array.
+For example, `{"Excludes":["bruh bunker"],"Buyables":[],"NoRandoms":[]}`
-**NOTE**: If the _roleweapons_ folder does not already exist in garrysmod/data, create it.\
-**NOTE**: The name of the role must be all lowercase for cross-operating system compatibility.
-For example: garrysmod/data/roleweapons/detective/bruh bunker.exclude.txt

 #### *Finding an Equipment Item's Name*